-DISTRICT OF COLUMBIA EFFECTIVE DATE: June 5, 2013 Page 4 of 8
+DISTRICT OF COLUMBIA EFFECTIVE DATE: March 16, 2023 Page 4 of 9

-DEPARTMENT OF CO RRECTIONS ·
+DEPARTMENT OF CORRE CTIONS

-SUPERSEDES: 1440.1D
+SUPERSEDES: 1440.1F

-POLICY AND PROCEDURE September 9, 2011
+POLICY AND PROCEDURE December 19, 2016

-REVIEW DATE: June 5, 2014
+REVIEW DATE: March 16, 2024

-SUBJECT: LAWSUITS AGAINST INDIVIDUAL EMPLOYEES
+SUBJECT: LAWSUITS AGAINST IND IVIDUAL EMPLOYEES

-NUMBER: 1440.1E
+NUMBER: 1440.1G

-Attachments: Attachment A
+Attachments: Attachment A - Employee I Representation Form

 - d.
+Summons.
+A document issued by the Court at the time a lawsuit is filed that contains instructions for the defendant as to the need to file a response to the complaint initiated against them. - e.
+Subpoena.
+A legal notice that requires a person or entity to appear in court as a witness, or requests that person or entity to present documents related to a court case.
+There are two types of subpoenas: (1) subpoena ad testificandum, and (2) subpoena duces tecum.
+A subpoena ad testificandum orders a person to testify before the ordering authority or face punishment.
+A subpoena duces tecum orders a person to bring physical evidence before the ordering authority or face punishment. - f.
 Complaint.
 The first or initiatory pleading on the part of a plaintiff in a civil action.
-Its purpose is to give the defendant information of all material facts and the legal basis on which the plaintiff relies to support his demand.
-It should contain the following: - 1) The title of the case, specifying the name of the court in which the action is to be brought and the names of the plaintiff(s) and defendant(s). - 2) A concise statement of facts and each material allegation. - 3) A demand for relief sought by the plaintiff and/or the amount of damages. - e.
+Its purpose is to give the defendant information of all material facts and the legal basis on which the plaintiff relies to support his/her demand.
+It should contain the following: - 1) The title of the case, specifying the name of the court in which the action is to be brought and the names of the plaintiff(s) and defendant(s). - 2) A concise statement of facts and each material allegation. - 3) A demand for relief sought by the plaintiff and/or the amount of damages. - (a) After receiving the complaint, the defendant must respond with an answer, whereby the defendant will admit or deny the allegations, or demand more information about the claims of wrongdoing. - g.
 Default.
-A failure to respond to a summons and complaint served on a party in the time required by law.
+A failure to respond to a summons and complaint served on a party (defendant) in the time required by law.
 If a legal answer or other response is not filed, the suing party (plaintiff) can request a default be entered on the record, which terminates the rights of the defaulting party to defend the case. - 10.
 DELEGATION OF AUTHORITY.
 The Office of the General Counsel for the DOC shall coordinate legal representation between DOC employees and the D.C.
 Office of the Attorney General.
-DOC employees who receive subpoenas and informal requests for pre-trial and witness conferences shall refer such matters to the DOC Office of the General Counsel (OGC) before complying with such requests.
+DOC employees who receive subpoenas and informal requests for pre-trial and witness conferences shall refer such matters to the DOC Office of the General Counsel before complying with such requests.